FAQ

 You bring the cosplayers, we’ll bring the merch (aka bridal gowns and accessories).

 Nope!
-We can’t guarantee you won’t leave the shop with some new book, movie, or television suggestions, but Lorien is definitely a place for ALL brides.
+We can’t guarantee that you won’t leave the shop with some new book, movie, or television suggestions, but Lorien is definitely a place for ALL brides.

 Who’s paying for your wedding?